 The Charge 5 does offer indoor and outdoor tracking modes and sensors and while they're no match for a dedicated sports watch, they do offer good accuracy and that does include heart rate.

 As workout trackers, the Charge 5 edges it.
-But while Whoop lacks basic fitness tracking features, it does match Fitbit for reliable, rich sleep tracking and analysis and heart rate tracking during exercise are excellent.
+But while Whoop lacks basic fitness tracking features, it does match Fitbit for reliable, rich sleep tracking and analysis, and heart rate tracking during exercise is excellent.

 We've mentioned the sensors at your disposal and the kind of insights Fitbit and Whoop promises from a health and wellness point of view.
-Bottom line, both offer a strong set of health features that have the potential to tell you all is not well.
+The bottom line, both offer a strong set of health features that have the potential to tell you all is not well.

 That companion app is mostly free and very easy to use, but some additional health metrics require a Fitbit Premium subscription to access them.

-With Whoop, none of the sensors included have any form of regulatory approval, but it does include a Health Monitor feature, which can indicate when respiratory rate, blood oxygen, resting heart rate, heart rate variability and skin temperature metrics are in and outside of your typical range.
-You can also print out that data, to share with doctors or physicians.
+With Whoop, none of the sensors included have any form of regulatory approval, but it does include a Health Monitor feature, which can indicate when respiratory rate, blood oxygen, resting heart rate, heart rate variability, and skin temperature metrics are in and outside of your typical range.

 Whoop 4.0 (right) with Whoop 3.0 (left)